-Vibrations of Structures Prof. Anirvan DasGupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur Module No. # 01 Lecture No. # 06 Modal Analysis-1
+Vibrations of Structures Prof. Anirvan DasGupta Department of Mechanical Engineering Indian Institute of Technology - Kharagpur

+Lecture - 06 Modal Analysis - I

-So, in the previous lectures, we had been looking at ways of deriving the equation of motion of continuous systems.
-So, we derived equation of motion, the boundary conditions; and we also looked at initial conditions which close the system, that means, we will then have unique solutions of our system.
-Now, so this part, we derived these equations by two ways; one was the Newtonian approach, the other was the variational approach.
-Now, in the next few lectures, what we are going to do is analyze these equations or solve these equations.
+So in the previous lectures, we had been looking at ways of deriving the equation of motion of continuous systems.
+So we derived equation of motion, the boundary conditions and we also looked at initial conditions, which close the system that means we will then have unique solutions of our system.
+Now so this part we derive those equations by two ways.
+One was the Newtonian approach the other was the variational approach.

+Now, in the next few lectures what we are going to do this analyze these equations or solve these equations.
+So the first thing that we note is that we have the Equation of motion.